Getting a 650 Credit Score Mortgage can seem like a daunting task.

 By this point, you should have a solid idea as to the steps you need to take to improve your credit score and get a high-quality mortgage.
 You should also know what kind of loan is right for your specific needs.
 While most people will do well with a conventional loan, an FHA type may be necessary for those who lie in the 650 range.

 Lastly, make sure that you always choose to buy a home that you can comfortably pay back over a lengthy period.
-This advice may seem to be redundant, but many people pick a mortgage rate that is just outside of their ability to pay.
+This advice may seem redundant, but many people pick a mortgage rate outside of their ability to pay.
 As a result, they can get stuck in a negative cycle that will profoundly affect the rest of their lives.

 For example, what will happen if you refinance a mortgage a few years before retirement and end up owing money on the home for another 25 years?
 You could struggle to make ends meet with a limited retirement fund or savings account.
 You could also negatively impact your credit score and make it more challenging to maintain your payments.
 Staying within your financial needs is a critical way of improving your credit score and keeping it at a high level for years to come.